Sanden Corporation Technographics

 Discover the latest software purchases and digital transformation initiatives being undertaken by Sanden Corporation and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 5897 Sanden Corporation employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Sanden Corporation has purchased the following applications: Amazon EC2 for Application Hosting and Computing Services in 2019, Google Workspace (Formerly Google G-Suite) for Collaboration in 2017, NEC Obbligato for Product Lifecycle Management in 2019 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Sanden Corporation has purchased the following applications: Google Workspace (Formerly Google G-Suite) for Collaboration in 2017, NEC Obbligato for Product Lifecycle Management in 2019, Amazon EC2 for Application Hosting and Computing Services in 2019 and the related IT decision-makers and key stakeholders.

 We have been analyzing Sanden Corporation revenues, which have grown to $1.41 billion in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Sanden Corporation intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.